NightDream-Development/nd-dumpdive/README.md

 -QB-Core framework from: https://github.com/qbcore-framework/qb-core -PS-UI from: https://github.com/Project-Sloth/ps-ui

-# The installation instructions for ps ui
+# The installation instructions for ps ui and my script

 It can be found at the bottom of the github page. i.e. I'll help you...
 Just install it.
 Rename it (delete the -master text) and copy it to the [standalone] folder.
 From now on you don't have to do anything else because it will start by itself on every server restart.